 By 1996 we had enough money to build a 40’x64′ shop.
 What a boost!
 We were able to work out of the weather.
 (Both wind and rain were real problems when we painted.)
 And we could start buying materials in quantity to reduce our costs.

 One by one the rest of the boys grew up and left home too.
 Today I am providing opportunity for two other fathers to work with their sons.
-Maybe some day I’ll have a grandson ready to take over the business!
+Maybe some day I may have a grandson ready to take over the business!

 Our Loft Barns maintain their top-seller rating year after year.
 Our buildings provide more head room than our competitors–6′ 8″ under the loft–and more room in our lofts.
 We use plywood decking in our lofts, supported by 2x6s.
 They just have to be Better Built.